connectrpc/connect-go/README.md

 ```

 With that server running, you can make requests with any gRPC or Connect
 client.
-To write a client using `connect-go`,
+To write a client using Connect,

 ```go
 package main